stevedillard1/LLM_FINAL_PROJECT/WRITEUP.md

 conceptual relative.
 Anthropic showed that clamping a single SAE feature — the "Golden Gate Bridge" feature in Claude 3 Sonnet — to a high constant value persistently biased the model's behavior across all outputs.
-This project is the adversarial inverse: rather than amplifying one feature to steer the model, we suppress an entire class of features to degrade factual recall.
+This project is the adversarial inverse: rather than amplifying one feature to steer the model, I suppress an entire class of features to degrade factual recall.

 **Representation Engineering (Zou et al., 2023)** identified "truth directions" in residual stream activations using linear probes trained on true/false statement pairs.
-This is directly relevant as an independent method for validating that the SAE features we identify actually correspond to factual encoding rather than correlated syntactic or domain features.
+This is directly relevant as an independent method for validating that the SAE features I identify actually correspond to factual encoding rather than correlated syntactic or domain features.

 **ROME and MEMIT (Meng et al., 2022/2023)** demonstrated via causal tracing that factual associations in GPT-style models are largely localized to specific mid-layer MLP computations, and can be precisely edited.
 This project can be thought of as
-anti-MEMIT: rather than inserting factual memories, we are attempting to erase them.
+anti-MEMIT: rather than inserting factual memories, I are attempting to erase them.
 ROME's causal tracing methodology also informs which layers to target.

 **Hallucination reduction work** (RLFT, Goodfire AI 2025; various RAG and calibration